Nathalya-Amorim/my_favorite_things/README.md

 ## Usage
 You may:

-- Create an online animation with SVG .
+- Create an interactive page .

 ## Contributing